Manjil-sharma/Cisco-1814-Router-Recovery/README.md

 </p><br>

-I made a casual attempt to boot the image, but encountered this error:
+I made a casual attempt to boot the image, but encountered this error.

 <br>
 <p align="center">
   <img src="https://github.com/Manjil-sharma/Cisco-1814-Router-Recovery/blob/main/Cisco-1814/3.PNG?raw=true">
 </p><br>

-- After conducting some research, I discovered that the **loadprog: bad file magic number: 0x0** error message signifies that the program cannot be executed by the operating system due to its unexpected format.
+- After conducting some research, I discovered that the "**loadprog: bad file magic number: 0x0**" error message signifies that the program cannot be executed by the operating system due to its unexpected format.
 This error typically arises when attempting to launch a binary executable file that has either been corrupted or is not compatible with the system architecture.<br>

-- The second error message, **boot: cannot load flash:**, clearly indicates that there is an issue with the flash memory.
+- The second error message, "**boot: cannot load flash:**", clearly indicates that there is an issue with the flash memory.

-- These two error occur together and indicate that the system failed to load the specified file from the flash memory.
+- These two error occur together and indicate that the system failed to load the specified file from the flash memory.<br>

-Then I using **dir flash:** command I got the following result:<br>
+Then I used **dir flash:** command to see the content of flash memory<br>

 <br>
 <p align="center">
   <img src="https://github.com/Manjil-sharma/Cisco-1814-Router-Recovery/blob/main/Cisco-1814/4.PNG?raw=true">
 </p><br>

+Based on the results, it is apparent that the IOS image is absent as it typically ends with the **".bin"** extension, which was not found.
+This prompted me to conduct further research about the other files, their functions, and usefulness.<br>